hpc2n/openmp-parallelism-course/docs/index.rst

 :Registration: ...

-:Acknowledgment: This material is based on the course created by Mirko Myllykoski (mirkom@cs.umu.se), and the OpenMP course by Joachim Hein (Lund University).
+:Acknowledgment: This material is based on the courses created by Joachim Hein (Lund University) and Mirko Myllykoski (Umeå University).

 .. prereq::